nielsbasjes/yauaa/MAKING_NEW_RULES.md

           AgentNameVersion                     : 'Foo 3.1'
           AgentNameVersionMajor                : 'Foo 3'

-The output also contains all hard checked paths in the tree in thr rough form of a matcher.
+The output also contains all hard checked paths in the tree in the rough form of a matcher.

     - matcher: